sageserpent-open/modest-proposal/README.md

 right now.
 The structural bits aren't recyclable at all.

-The thing to bear in mind here is that by recycling the uranium and plutonium, as well as the cladding where possible, we can avoid putting quite so much stuff into a geological repository.
+The thing to bear in mind here is that by recycling the uranium and plutonium, as well as the cladding where possible, we can avoid putting so much stuff into a geological repository.